Approach

 You can further customize the application configuration for only web requests or console requests from config/app.web.php and config/app.console.php.

-New Craft projects (opens new window) include a stub of app.php to set an app ID and bootstrap an example Module.
-Most applications will not require significant application config.
+New Craft projects (opens new window) include a stub of app.php that exists solely to set an app ID, which affects how caches and sessions are stored.
+Most applications will not require additional application config.

 # Approach